johnellmore/react-ssr-starter/README.md

 * no forced route file conventions that are difficult/impossible to override
 * no hidden build process
-* no one-true-way to build middleware, use a queue, etc.
+* no one-true-way to build middleware, use a queue, or do authentication
-* and other
+* etc.

 Instead, all of the plumbing is in plain sight and is fully customizable.